Float chamber

-Carburettors
+Carburetors

-Carburettors are provided with a float chamber to provide a constant hydrostatic head of fuel above the carburettor's metering jets, thus a constant pressure.
+Carburetors are provided with a float chamber to provide a constant hydrostatic head of fuel above the carburettor's metering jets, thus a constant pressure.
 The float chamber itself does not vary the pressure according to demand, but it does vary the supply flowrate with demand, to keep this pressure constant.

 The valve is often described as a needle valve, although this is a misnomer.
 A true needle valve uses a tapered needle in a tapered seat, so as to provide fine control over flow rate.
 The float valve uses a pointed needle against a square-edged seat, to give a positive shut-off.

 As the float relies on gravity, the chamber must be mounted vertically.
 Some designs, such as the SU, may allow a separate float chamber body to be adjusted relative to the carburettor to compensate for this.
 Acceleration effects may also apply a forwards force on the float and so the float hinges often have to be mounted across the car to avoid surging.
 Some designs, such as the Stromberg use wide, shallow floats to reduce surging.

 One drawback of the basic type of float chamber described is that it only operates correctly when it is the right way up, so more sophisticated solutions are needed in aircraft.